KweenMother/Kween-of-Kodi/README.md

 ---

 ## 💾 Notes for Future Use
-- Keep VPN & iPhone 16 hotspot as backup in case ISP filtering returns
+- Keep VPN & iPhone 16 hotspot as backup in case ISP (Optimum) filtering returns
 - Consider dedicated VPN router for plug-and-play tunneling
 - Documented configuration for future troubleshooting
-- File complaint against ISP if filtering does return
+- File complaint against ISP (Optimum) if filtering does return

 ---